 · Reopening Standards for Recreational Boating Businesses can be found here.

-Beginning August 1st, travel restrictions will go into effect for 41 states.
-All travelers including returning residents must complete travel forms prior to arrival, unless visiting from one of the eight lower-risk state and quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in the Commonwealth.
+Beginning August 1st, travel restrictions went into effect for 43 states.
+All travelers including returning residents must complete travel forms prior to arrival, unless visiting from one of the seven lower-risk state and quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in the Commonwealth.

 Boat Ramp Guidelines:

 · Ramps remain open subject to available parking.
 A ramp will be considered closed if all parking is full.
 Illegally parked cars will be ticketed and may be towed.

 · All boat ramp and canoe launch users shall practice social distancing.
 Users should allow appropriate space for users of the boat ramp or launch and clear the ramp when users launch is complete.

 · Users should ensure they are ready to depart quickly from the ramp or dock as soon as their boat is put into the water.
 Users not actively launching their boat should clear the launch area.

 · Upon return to ramp, users should load their boat as quickly as safely possible and then clear the launch area.

 · Use of ramps for organized in-person fishing tournaments, derbies, or any other type of competition should comply with the tournament requirements in Workplace Safety and Reopening Standards for Businesses and Other Entities Providing Youth and Adult Amateur Sports Activities.
 All events must also comply with any additional local restrictions.

 · Loitering on ramps or use of ramps for any activity other than launching boats is prohibited.
 Parking at ramps for activities other than launching boats is prohibited.